 What skills or expertise do you draw on regularly in your role as an eServices Specialist?

-The technical knowledge and skills required in managing library and digital technologies is extensive.
+The technical knowledge and skills required in managing library and digital technologies are extensive.
 I regularly draw upon the following skillset and areas of expertise essential to my role:

 - ICT – platforms, hardware, software, databases and multimedia proficiencies